lambdastack/website/content/en/docs/Contribution guidelines/_index.md

 linkTitle: "Contribution and Governance Guidelines"
 weight: 10
 description: >
-  How to contribute to LambdaStack (code or docs)
+  How to contribute to LambdaStack (code and/or docs)
 ---

 # LambdaStack Governance Model